dmichalopoulos/usf-model-api/README.md

  * A `CatBoostRegressor`
  * A `LightGBMRegressor`

-The models are relatively simple in nature, with three (3) input features:
+The models are relatively simple in nature, with a target variable called `sales`, and three (3) input
+features:
  * `date`
  * `store`
  * `item`